 Traditional network topology diagrams are icon-driven so only a static image identifies each device.
 With dynamic network diagram software, every element correlates to a mathematical model.
 As a result, users can interact with the data behind the network map, diagrams can auto-update, and information can be dynamically displayed or hidden by zooming in.

 A dynamic network diagram is much more than a network topology map.
 Engineers can interact with it for troubleshooting and change management, providing an end-to-end network management solution that far exceeds a static network drawing.

 Instead of using the CLI to interact with devices one at a time, users can interact with their network through a visual environment instead.
 This map-driven approach accelerates troubleshooting by allowing engineers to monitor performance data, analyze historical changes, and automate troubleshooting logic.

 Map-Driven Change Management

 Network changes can be both risky and manual.
-To minimize outages, network changes can be defined with a dynamic diagram.
+To minimize outages, network changes can be defined with a automated network diagram tool.
 Through this environment, configuration updates can be pushed automatically and the impact can be instantly analyzed and documented.